digital-blueprint/relay-formalize-bundle/docs/form-schema.md

 - `minNumber` The minimum number of files with for this file property, 0 meaning it's optional.
 Default: 1
 - `maxNumber` The minimum number of files with for this file property.
 Default: 1
 - `allowedMimeTypes` The list of allowed mimetypes for this file property.
 Default: [] (None)
+- `additionalFiles` If set to `true`, additional file properties, which are not defined in the `files` section are allowed.
+Default: `false`

 ## Input Validation